KevinHern/AI-Deployment-NodeJS/Image_Classification/README.md

-# HelloWorld-AI-Deployment-NodeJS
+# AI Deployment in NodeJS: Image Classification
-Small demo to deploy an AI in a NodeJS App
+Small demo to deploy an Image Classificatior AI in a NodeJS App

 ## How to install the app
 Clone the repo and run the following command inside the cloned directory: